SunRelease/GoLang/README.md

 [chick here to know more](https://github.com/hfg123/GoLang/tree/master/Basics)

->简介
+#### 简介

-  >> 1.This folder is built on the basis of go language and is about the general usage of go language.
+>1.This folder is built on the basis of go language and is about the general usage of go language.

-  >>> 2., such as data type: input/output:iterator iota; Loop statements: and a few caveats.
+>2.such as data type: input/output:iterator iota; Loop statements: and a few caveats.